andedevsecops/DocuSign-SecurityEvents/README.md

 	```

 3. The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
-This sample demonstrates a simple use case of calling your function based on your schedule provided while deploying.
-If the time interval needs to be modified, it is recommended to change the Function App Timer Trigger accordingly update environment variable **"Schedule**" (post deployment) to prevent overlapping data ingestion.
+The default **Time Interval** is set to pull the last ten (10) minutes of data.
+If the time interval needs to be modified, it is recommended to change the Function App Timer Trigger accordingly update environment variable **"Schedule**" to prevent overlapping data ingestion.
    ```
    a.
 Go to your Resource Group --> Click on Function App `docusign<<uniqueid>>`
    b.
 Click on Function App "Configuration" under Settings